ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 10 - 12.19.20

 :cherry_blossom: I spent a fair amount of time trying to figure out how to install Alteryx onto my Mac.
 It turns out it's not enough to have a Virtual Box.
 You would need to have Windows installed in the VirtualBox (or other VMs such as VMWare or Parallels).
 I'm installing Windows 10 Development Environment from [here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).
-Hopefully this will work.
+Hopefully this will work. <br>

-:cherry_blossom: In the meantime, I proceed with the
+:cherry_blossom: Alteryx is a data analytics tool with the ability to prep, blend, and analyze data using a repeatable workflow, then deploy and share analytics at scale.
+It allow analysts to:
+- connect to and cleanse data from data warehouses, cloud applications, spreadsheets, and other sources;
+- join data together;
+- perform analytics;